Jean Boulet (aviator): Aviation records

 Boulet set several rotorcraft records for distance, altitude and speed.

 On 21 June 1972, Boulet set the world record (still valid as of 2020) for the highest altitude reached by a helicopter, when he piloted an Aérospatiale SA 315B Lama to an altitude of 12442 m.
-When he reduced power and began to descend, because of the extreme cold, the engine flamed out, and Boulet performed the highest ever, power off, full touch down autorotation, landing with absolutely no power.
+When he reduced power and began to descend, because of the extreme cold, the engine flamed out, and Boulet performed the highest ever full touch down autorotation, landing with absolutely no power.
 This high altitude autorotation also set a new world record.
 Because of his unpowered flight back to the ground, he is also credited with the largest altitude flown with an autogyro.